 Fireworks light up more than just the skies across America every Fourth of July.
-They spark a sense of nostalgia and tradition like few things can, igniting the proud American within us all and leaving us reflecting on our nation’s history.
+They spark a sense of nostalgia and tradition like few things can, igniting our American pride.

 “Not too many people think about the chemistry behind fireworks, but that’s what’s responsible for all the beautiful colors we enjoy every Fourth of July,” says Kate Mullaugh, assistant professor in the College of Charleston Department of Chemistry and Biochemistry.
 “It all comes down to which element is being used.”